richardwth/MMD-GAN/README.md

 Wei Wang, Yuan Sun, Saman Halgamuge.
 Improving MMD-GAN Training with Repulsive Loss Function.
 ICLR 2019.
 URL: https://openreview.net/forum?id=HygjqjR9Km.

 ## About the code
-The code defines the neural network architecture as dictionaries and strings to ease test of a variety of models.
+The code defines the neural network architecture as dictionaries and strings to ease test of different models.
 It also contains many other models I have tried, so sorry if you find it a little bit confusing.

 The structure of code:
 1. DeepLearning/my_sngan/SNGan defines how a general GAN model is trained and evaluated.